 Henry County School teachers teach the Alabama standards in accordance to their grade levels and content areas.
 Pacing guides are utilized to ensure that the standards are taught in a timely manner.
 Teachers, instructional coaches, and administrators collaborated to develop pacing guides for the content areas/grades.
 Assessment data is analyzed to determine effectiveness of pacing and to determine instructional needs.
 Our teachers monitor student progress by interpreting data results from various assessments throughout the school year.
 The assessments help to determine the success of the students in meeting the state standards for their grade/content area.
-The assessments give valuable information to teachers but, also provides data for parents and students.
+The assessments give valuable information to teachers but also provide data for parents and students.
 The assessments diagnose and provide information to adjust instruction for learning success.
 Assessments are also used to develop learning strategies, evaluate program effectiveness, determine professional development needs and provide information to make any needed adjustments to the learning process and programs.
 Administrators and teachers meet to view the data and evaluate progress throughout the school year.
-Opportunities for input is extended to stakeholders (parents, teachers, students) in order to identify areas for growth.
+Opportunities for input are extended to stakeholders (parents, teachers, students) in order to identify areas for growth.
 Each school in Henry County develops an ACIP to address goals and strategies that will improve educational and social outcomes for our students.

 We, in the Henry County Schools, have the desire for and encourage higher expectations of both teachers and students.
 Efforts already in progress will continue to be expanded to increase expertise to effect the needed changes that will allow us to utilize cross-program coordination, program integration, and student improvement in achieving high academic standards.
 Specific instructional/reform programs/strategies are located in each school's Continuous Improvement Plan (ACIP).
-These include: Accelerated Reader: AES STAR Reading/STAR Early Literacy: AES Alabama Reading Initiative: AES, HES AMSTI: AES, HMS, AHS, HES REWARDS: HES, HMS Open Court: AES, HES LETRS, Heggerty: AES, HES Sonday System, Let's Play Learn, Bridge the Gap - Reading Intervention, TBD: AES, HES IXL: HMS Study Sync 6th-12th : AES, AHS, HMS, HHS DIBELS (Amplify): AES, HES iReady: AES, AHS, HES, HMS Generation Genius HES Progress Learning: HMS, AHS, HHS Comprehension Toolkit: AES, HES My Math: AES, HES Big Ideas: AHS, HMS Envisions: AHS, HHS Reveal Math: AES, AHS, HMS Moby Max: All schools Teachtown: All schools SRA Reading Intervention ALEKS and IXL Reading: HMS Flocabulary: HES, HMS
+These include: